TheRealMattDunn/mattdunn.info/content/notes/Terraform Provisioners.md

 - Prepare infrastructure for service
 - Should be used as a last resort
 	- For actions not directly represented in Terraform
+- Create-time or destroy-time—cannot be used to perform actions on existing resources
+	- Resource must be destroyed and recreated

 ## Anti-Patterns